 “The important thing is that both people need to be involved in the finances at some level,” said financial planner Jean Keener, in an interview with MSNBC regarding financial honesty.

 Linda Homsey, a certified financial planner, had one good financial tip for couples: Accept who you are and who your partner is.
-If one of you is a saver and the other a spender, reconcile to that and try planning your finances based on personality types.
-Isolating wants versus needs can also help couples keep track of finances together and encourages communication, as Homsey wrote in the Ladies' Home Journal.
+If one of you is a saver and the other a spender, reconcile that and try planning your finances based on personality types.
+Isolating wants versus needs can also help couples keep track of finances together and encourage communication, as Homsey wrote in the Ladies’ Home Journal.

 “We were told growing up, ‘Don’t talk about money, it’s nobody’s business,'” said Homesy in the Journal interview.
 “Perhaps the most common reason people have trouble communicating about money is that they have been taught that money and discussions about money are taboo.”